 Enter the Start time and the End time of your usual working hours and then click or tap on Save to apply them.

 Note that Windows 10 doesn’t let you configure an Active hours timeframe that’s longer than 18 hours.
 If you do try that, you’ll get a message telling you that you must “Choose an end time that’s no more than 18 hours from the start time”.

 How to set a custom restart time for updating Windows 10 only after you’ve done all your work

-By default, this time is not scheduled and the option is set Off.
-However, when there are some updates already downloaded on your Windows computer or device, the operating system awaits for the Active hours to end so that it can automatically restart and install the updates.
-If you don’t want that, you can come here and enable the custom restart time to any day and time.
+The Settings app shows a screen with Restart options, where you can configure Windows 10 to “Schedule a time” and say when it can reboot and install updates.
+By default, this time is not set and the option is set Off.
+However, when there are some updates already downloaded on your Windows computer or device, the operating system waits for the Active hours to end so that it can automatically restart and install the updates.
+If you don’t want that, you can come here and enable the custom restart time to a day and a time of your choosing but which must be during the next seven days.
 This scheduled restart time will override the active hours.

-The Active hours and the custom restart time are two small options that give Windows 10 user a bit of control over what how their computers and devices act when it comes to updates.
-Although Microsoft still doesn’t let us disable or control what updates we get, at least now we have a way to choose when these updates get installed.
-Is this enough?
-Or you’d prefer more - like in having real control over what gets installed on your Windows 10 devices, not only when?
+The Active hours and the custom restart time are two small options that give Windows 10 users more control over how their devices act when it comes to installing the downloaded updates.
+Although Microsoft still doesn’t let us completely disable the updates if we wanted to, at least we have a way to choose when the updates get installed.
+And, in Creators Update, we also have the option to delay or pause updates, but only in select Windows 10 editions like Windows 10 Pro or Enterprise.
+Is that enough?
+Should it be enough?
+Or maybe Microsoft should do more - like in giving us some real control over what gets installed on your Windows 10 devices, not only when?